Writing a Skills-Based Resume: Template & Guide

 We recommend browsing our professional resume templates for expertly crafted templates that you can edit directly in our Resume Builder and download in your preferred file format.

-Skills to feature on your resume
+Skills to Feature on Your Resume

-With the rise of skills-based hiring practices, many companies are focusing more on skills and less on traditional markers of success such as years of experience or education.
+With the rise of skills-based hiring practices, many companies are focusing more on skills and less on traditional markers of success, such as years of experience or education.

-MyPerfectResume’s sampling of 25,000 resumes from 2023 found that the following skills were the most frequently listed by job seekers:
+MyPerfectResume’s sampling of 25,000 resumes from 2023 found that the following soft skills were the most frequently listed by job seekers:

 - Time management